 At Free Kicks Foundation we raise money to give deserving children and adults days out at football.
-In 2016, we are celebrating nine years since our launch.
+In 2018 we are celebrating eleven years since our launch.

 Many of our Kicks are at Peterborough United matches as this is our home team.
 For away games we contact organisations and ask them to nominate a fan of the local team for the treat.
 We are not limited to Peterborough United games though and have established links at many clubs including Watford, Doncaster Rovers, Reading and Millwall.

-Posh have given us fantastic support over the years, we were one of their official charities for two seasons and our logo featured on the the third choice shirt for several games during 2009-10 season, which was obviously a very proud moment for us.
-During that time, four Posh players agreed to be Free Kicks ambassadors – Joe Lewis, George Boyd, Aaron Mclean and Charlie Lee.
-Since then we have added Ryan Bennett, Bobby Olejnik and Grant McCann to the team, plus Peterborough United chairman has taken up the role of patron of Free Kicks.
+Posh have given us fantastic support over the years, in 2017-18 we are their official charity for the season and our logo featured on the the home shirt for the New Year’s Day game with Doncaster Rovers, which was obviously a very proud moment for us.
+Over the years several Posh players have agreed to be Free Kicks ambassadors, more detail here We are also very proud to have Peterborough United chairman Darragh MacAnthony in the role of our patron.